nero-tyagi/comsol/README.md

 2. Export presets for all your plots. (to be added soon.
 Currently, you can only use the existing presets)
 3. Generate default plots.
-4. Generate export nodes. (if you want a view other than the default view)
+4. Generate export nodes. (if you want custom view and quality settings)
 5. Export all plots.

 ## Organization of the code